-Conservative Canadians Are Losing Their Shit over Gender-Inclusive Schools
+Conservative Albertans Are Losing Their Shit Over Gender-Inclusive Schools

-Alberta, a province that remains the heartland of Canadian conservatism, did a good thing last week when it released a set of recommendations aimed at helping all of its schools accommodate transgender students.
+Alberta, a province that remains the heartland of Canadian conservatism, did a good thing last week when it released a set of recommendations to help all of its schools accommodate transgender students.

 Some of its suggestions include allowing students to self-identify with a particular gender or sexual orientation and to choose their own name/pronoun; modernizing school uniforms to allow for gender neutral options; steering away from "girls versus boys" set-ups for activities; allowing students to participate in sports that reflect their gender identity; creating gender neutral spaces in bathrooms and change rooms as well as letting students use the bathroom/change room in line with their gender identity.
 School boards now have the task of drafting policies that reflect these values by the end of March.

 Naturally, this has created an absolute shitstorm.

 While the idea behind this guideline is clearly to create a more inclusive school system, that's not necessarily what you'll gather reading some of the inflammatory reactions currently being espoused in the media.
 Instead, you could be fooled into thinking the new policies will allow "peeping toms" to enter girls' bathrooms and change rooms and potentially assault them.
 Or that parental rights are under attack.
 Or that the NDP government is trying to inflict a "totalitarian" regime over schools.

 These views range from misguided to outright transphobic.